 Mediation is a process that serves the best interests of your children.
-In our private, confidential mediation process, both parents work together to resolve any issues related to their children.
+In our private, confidential, and supportive mediation process, both parents work together to resolve any issues related to their children.
 Issues that commonly cost thousands of dollars and take months to resolve in court are worked out at the mediation table in one or two sessions at a fraction of the cost, both financially and emotionally.

 Top 10 Parenting Tips

 The following is a list compiled with the help of mental health professionals & experts in the co-parenting field:

 - Find a new co-parenting style which avoids conflict with each other.

 - Never involve your children in your disagreements.

 - Don’t let your emotions about one another affect the decisions you make regarding the children.

 - Treat your children as children, not as adults.
 Don’t give them information on finances or custody.
 Don’t depend on them to fill your emotional needs.